emiliocardenas/Java-school-project/README.md

 # Java-school-projects
-School Projects

-This repository with object oriented programs that
+**School Projects Description:** This repository with object oriented programs that